 In one set of their experiments, they studied 1.6MW of horizontal solar panels on flat carports in Mountain View, California.
 These panels operated untouched for 15 months.

 After cleaning them, they realized that the energy production from their carport solar panels had doubled overnight!
 Eight months later, they cleaned those same solar panels and learned that the output had gone up by 36%.

 So, what's our conclusion?
 All solar panels still need frequent cleaning, especially if they're horizontal or almost horizontal on your roof.
 If yours are tilted appropriately, a reasonable amount of rainfall will get them mostly clean, but a scheduled annual visit from cleaning professionals may further help your overall renewable energy output.

 How Can I Clean My Solar Panels?

 Cleaning your solar panels doesn't have to be extensive or risky work.
 If you’ve decided to clean your panels yourself, what matters is that you follow these cleaning tips to keep both you and the solar system safe.

 When in doubt, just remember that you can always call in the professionals to get the job done safely and efficiently.
 Because some solar installers are only focused on new installations, they don’t all offer services like solar panel cleaning.
-If that’s the case, rest assured that Palmetto can still provide any of your solar service and maintenance needs, even if you didn’t purchase your solar power system from us.
+If that’s the case, rest assured that Palmetto can still provide any of your solar service and maintenance needs.

 Tips for Cleaning My Solar Panels